Now in bloom: City Grows, Lawrenceville’s urban oasis

 “You probably loved it too much,” says Patty Logan, owner of Upper Lawrenceville’s City Grows.
 “That’s what I tell everyone who says they’ve killed plants.”

 When she opened City Grows in August 2014, Logan’s intentions were clear.
-Her shop would contain exclusively natural, sustainable products, from the plants themselves to the locally made candles, preserves, and teas she keeps in stock.
+The shop would contain only natural products, from the plants themselves to the locally made candles, preserves, and teas she keeps in stock.
 “It’s all certified organic, and we recycle everything.
 We want to do things the right way,” she says.

 Though she resides in rural Murrysville, Pa., Logan recognizes that the bulk of her customers dwell within the city.
 Accordingly, the shop’s green life is optimized to accommodate urban gardeners’ sizing and sunlight needs.
 “All of our things here can grow in these old row houses with no light,” she explains.
 “Everything grows well in the shade.
 At the most, even under my grow lights here, I water them every three weeks to a month.
 At the most.”